camlab-ethz/GEMS/README.md

 If you would run GEMS on your own protein-ligand complexes, see our [Run On Your Data Instructions](docs/GEMS_own_data.md)

+## Dataset Filtering
+This repository includes code of a filtering algorithm that has been used to generate PDBbind CleanSplit.
+If you are interested in filtering the PDBbind database yourself or filter your own dataset of protein-ligand complexes, see our [Dataset Filtering Instructions](docs/dataset_filtering.md

 ## License
 Our model and code are released under MIT License, and can be freely used for both academic and commercial purposes.